godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_style_guide.rst

 Language specification
 ----------------------

-Godot currently uses **C# version 7.0** in its engine and example source code.
-So, before we move to a newer version, care must be taken to avoid mixing language features only available in C# 7.1 or later.
+Godot currently uses **C# version 10.0** in its engine and example source code, as this is the version supported by .NET 6.0 (the current baseline requirement).
+So, before we move to a newer version, care must be taken to avoid mixing language features only available in C# 11.0 or later.

 For detailed information on C# features in different versions, please see `What's New in C# <https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/>`_.